 \subsection{Geometric Scene Encoder}

-The scene geometry is represented by a point cloud $\{\mathbf r_i\}_{i=1}^N$, typically obtained from a dense RGB-D scan.
-Our method relies exclusively on geometric information from the point cloud.
-This design choice is motivated by the goal of robust sim-to-real transfer, as it circumvents the significant challenges of photorealistic rendering and domain randomization required to align simulated RGB data with real-world conditions.
-While color could be included as a straightforward scalar feature, our geometry-only approach ensures greater robustness out of the box.
-The raw point cloud is first pre-processed via voxel down-sampling (1\,mm grid size) and then mapped to a fixed cardinality of 15,000 points using the Farthest-Point Sampling (FPS) algorithm.
-This fixed-size representation is necessary to accommodate JAX's~\cite{jax2018github} requirement for statically-sized arrays.
+The scene geometry is represented by a point cloud $\{\mathbf r_i\}_{i=1}^N$, typically obtained from dense RGB-D. While color could be included as a scalar feature, our method relies exclusively on geometric information, avoiding the challenges of photorealistic rendering and domain randomization required to align simulated RGB data with real-world conditions.
+The raw point cloud is voxel down-sampled (1\,mm grid) and mapped to a fixed cardinality of 15,000 points using Farthest-Point Sampling (FPS).
+This fixed size accommodates JAX's~\cite{jax2018github} static array requirement.